ASTHMA POLICY 2026 - 2027

 5.

 If asthma is relieved after administering Asthma First Aid, stop the treatment and observe the student.
-Notify the student’s emergency contact person and record the incident
+Notify the student’s emergency contact person and record the incident in eduSafe Plus.

 Staff will call Triple Zero “000” immediately if: